DataBassGit/AgentForge/docs/Personas/Personas.md

 ### Agents using Persona Information

-The information defined in the persona is automatically injected into the agent prompt, like any other variable passed to the agent via code.
+The information defined in the persona is automatically injected into the agent data, like any other variable passed to the agent via code.
 However, the attribute name of the defined knowledge variable **MUST** be referenced in the prompt file in order for it to be used.
 This allows the system to inject and render that information onto the prompt that is passed to the Large Language Model (LLM).